-This course will apply the review of literature developed in Research Methods.
-Students will identify a need within the field of clinical exercise science and develop a project that helps alleviate that need within their field of research.
+Description: This course will apply the review of literature developed in Research Methods.
+Students will identify a need within the field of clinical Health and Human Performance and develop a project that helps alleviate that need within their field of research.
 Specifically, students will develop a health promotion program or educational resource that can be used within the community.
 Students will implement and evaluate their development.
-Prerequisite: HP340 (Spring)